 The Company recorded \$123,994 in research and development costs expense during the three months ended March 31, 2023 (\$63,057 for the three months ended March 31, 2022).
-During the three months ended March 31, 2023, the Company deferred prepaid research and development costs in exchange for share-based payments to nonemployees.
+During the three months ended March 31, 2023, the Company deferred prepaid research and development costs in exchange for share-based payments of 525,000 common stock shares and 405,000 common stock shares to two nonemployees, Kentucky Technology Inc. and Florida State University Research Fund, Inc., respectively.
+The agreements with these nonemployees do not include any provisions to claw back the share-based payments in the event of nonperformance by the nonemployees.
+Subject to applicable federal and state security laws, the nonemployees can sell the received equity instruments.
+Kentucky Technology Inc. is expected to render research and development services to identify of a combination drug partner for tafenoquine over a period of one year.
+Florida State University Research Fund, Inc. is expected to render research and development services related to development of celgosivir over a period of up to five years.
 At March 31, 2023, the Company recorded \$3,030,000 current unamortized deferred prepaid research and development costs (\$0 at March 31, 2022) and \$1,532,342 non-current unamortized deferred prepaid research and development costs (\$0 at March 31, 2022).